fatiharapoglu/twitter/README.md

 -   [x] add is following you feature
 -   [x] complete edit profile page
 -   [x] cascade in postgresql / how to handle deleted tweets
+-   [x] refactor uploader in new tweet to prevent unnecessary uploads to the server, only upload if user tweets
 -   [ ] add delete options for users tweets
 -   [ ] authorization wall for delete/follow/unfollow/edit
 -   [ ] add retweet and delete tweet logic